 Here are some resources to help you learn your status:

 » Alaska EED – Highly Qualified information links

 Because most of the schools in the Bush are located in Alaska Native communities, it is wise to educate yourself about the various cultural subgroups in the state, and cross-cultural education issues.
 Our page for researching potential locations has lots of links to help you find out which Alaska Native subgroups live where, and to learn a bit about each culture before you interview.

 There are very specific criteria that allow some teachers in low income schools to get part or all of their loans paid off.
-The rules vary by loan type, certification area, school, and number of years you teach there, but range from a total of $5,000 to $17,500 in loan cancellation.
+The rules vary by loan type, certification area, school, and number of years you teach there, but range from $5,000 to 100% of your teacher loans forgiven or cancelled.

 Studies of successful Bush teachers in Alaska identified the following characteristics:

 You should also be aware that multigrade schools are quite common in the Bush.
 These have three or more grade levels combined for instruction, and require some quite different skills than a graded classroom.

 We have some links on our Multigrade Teaching page that should help you understand how and why education in this setting is both challenging and rewarding.

 Finally, one of the best sources of information is our ATP Forum.
 Post your questions about requirements, districts or villages.
 Anonymous postings are fine.
 You may be surprised who responds...we have many experienced Bush teachers, district administrators, and Alaska EED officials subscribed!